Spite and Malice is a traditional Solitaire style card game, stemming from the classic game of Crapette.

-Other names for Spite and Malice are Cat and Mouse, the Misery card game and Spike and Malice.
-There also exists proprietary variation of the game called Skip-Bo, which is distributed by Mattel.
+Other names for Spite and Malice are Cat and Mouse, the Misery card game, and Spike and Malice.
+There also exists a proprietary variation of the game called Skip-Bo, which is distributed by Mattel.

 What is the origin of Spite and Malice?

 Spite and Malice takes influence from the 19th century Crapette game, which originated from Brazil and Portugal.